 a) Snap plate to remove the coating antigen.

-d) Wrap or cover plate and incubate at least 1 hour and up to 3 hours at 37°C.
+d) Wrap or cover plate and incubate at least 30 minutes at room temperature.

-i) Wrap or cover plate and incubate for exactly 1 hour at 37°C.
+i) Wrap or cover plate and incubate for 2 hour at room temperature.

-l) Wrap or cover plate and incubate for exactly 1 hour at 37°C.
+l) Wrap or cover plate and incubate for 1 hour at room temperature.

 n) After last wash has been removed, develop plate by adding 100 μL of room temperature TMB SureBlue reagent per well.

 o) Incubate for 1 to 5 minutes at room temperature.

 p) Stop the reaction by adding 100 μL of TMB Stop Solution per well.